ros2/ros2_documentation/source/Contributing/Build-Cop-and-Build-Farmer-Guide.rst

 On the Windows machines, the Jenkins slave program runs as a service as the System account.
 For this user, the "home" directory seems to be ``C:\Windows\system32\config\systemprofile``.
-You can "become" the system user to debug stuff by downloading ``pxexec``\ :
+You can "become" the system user to debug stuff by downloading ``pxexec``:

 https://technet.microsoft.com/en-us/sysinternals/pxexec

-Then you extract the zip, then open a command-prompt as administrator, and then run: ``psexec -i -s cmd.exe``
+Then you extract the zip, then open a command-prompt as administrator, and then run ``psexec -i -s cmd.exe``.

 This is all pieced together from a couple of pages here: